ncbi/egapx/README.md

 run.trace.txt
 run_params.yaml
 ```
-The `nextflow.log` is the log file that captures all the process information and their work directories. `run_params.yaml` has all the parameters that was used in the EGAPx run.
+The `nextflow.log` is the log file that captures all the process information and their work directories. `run_params.yaml` has all the parameters that were used in the EGAPx run.
 More information about the process time and resources can be found in the other run* files.